 Digital Sustainability Transformation of, by, and for the TUM

 The issues of sustainability and digitization are among the central challenges of our time.
-Both transformations need to be actively designed, whereby sustainability and digitization do not have to be considered side by side, but rather together in the sense of "digitainability".
-The concept "digitainability" as a fusion of the terms "digitization" and "sustainability" emphasizes possible positive reinforcement effects of digitization and sustainability, which have so far been often neglected (Bonn Alliance for Sustainability Research/Innovation Campus Bonn 2020; Gupta et al. 2020; Lichtenthaler 2021).
-It describes the ability to combine positive aspects of digitization and sustainable development and thus advance both digitization and sustainable development.
-At the same time, however, the central challenges and possible negative effects with regard to ecological, economic and social issues must also be kept in mind.
+Both transformations need to be actively designed, considering sustainability and digitization together, in the sense of "digitainability".
+The concept "digitainability" as a fusion of the terms "digitization" and "sustainability" emphasizes possible positive reinforcement effects of digitization and sustainability, which have often been neglected (Bonn Alliance for Sustainability Research/Innovation Campus Bonn 2020; Gupta et al. 2020; Lichtenthaler 2021).
+It describes the ability to combine the positive aspects of digitization and sustainable development, thereby advancing both digitization and sustainable development.
+At the same time, however, the central challenges and possible adverse effects of ecological, economic, and social issues must also be considered.

-Universities like the TUM play a central role in the design of digital and sustainable transformation processes as learning environments concerning the education for sustainable / digital development, as incubators for innovations in the field of sustainability and digitization, and as role models for local economic, social, ecological and technological developments.
-Over two semesters, we will discuss the two megatrends sustainability and digitization and uncover potentials for action for TUM, the city of Munich and beyond.
+Universities like the TUM play a central role in designing digital and sustainable transformation processes as learning environments for education on sustainable/digital development, as incubators for innovations in the fields of sustainability and digitization, and as role models for local economic, social, ecological, and technological developments.
+Over the course of two semesters, we will explore the two megatrends of sustainability and digitization, and identify potential opportunities for action at TUM, Munich, and beyond.

-The project is funded by the TUM ideas competition for “study-related reinforcement of the excellence strategy”.
+The TUM ideas competition funds the project for “study-related reinforcement of the excellence strategy”.

-If you have any questions or are interested in cooperation, we would be very happy if you contact us via the email: digitainabilityTUM(at)hfp.tum.de.
+If you have any questions or are interested in cooperating, we would be happy to contact you via email at digitainabilityTUM(at)hfp.tum.de.

 Lea Buchholz, Linda Rüthers, Markus B. Siewert & Stefan Wurster

 Under the motto “Digital Sustainability Transformation of, by, and for the TUM”, the project is helping to bring sustainability to life as a leitmotif in the TUM's development agenda.
-For this purpose, an interdisciplinary module will take place in the summer term 2021 and winter term 2021/2022, which consists of a virtual lecture and a hybrid seminar and is open to master's students from all TUM faculties and schools.
-The aim of the lecture is to work with TUM internal and external experts to think about and discuss the latest scientific findings and trends around the topics of sustainability and digitization at universities.
-The project-based or service-learning-oriented seminar is intended to give students the opportunity to actively participate in shaping the digitainability of the TUM.
+For this purpose, an interdisciplinary module will take place in the summer term 2021 and the winter term 2021/2022, consisting of a virtual lecture and a hybrid seminar, and is open to master's students from all TUM faculties and schools.
+The lecture aims to collaborate with TUM internal and external experts to explore and discuss the latest scientific findings and trends related to sustainability and digitization in universities.
+The project-based or service-learning-oriented seminar is intended to allow students to actively participate in shaping the digitainability of the TUM.

 There are three closely related objectives: